 Planning is everything.
 A good moving plan will help you avoid surprises on your moving day as you will have sorted everything in advance.
 Moving should start well ahead of time, since you will be required to sort your belongings, purchase moving materials like boxes and find a reliable moving company or rent a moving truck.

 As a rule of thumb, give yourself more time for the move than you think.
-Our last move was nearly a disaster as I didn’t start packing soon enough and we were not ready to go on the day we were supposed to move out.
-My husband spent most of the night shuttling furniture and boxes from our old home to our new.
+One of our moves was nearly a disaster as I didn’t start packing soon enough and we were not ready to go on the day we were supposed to move out.
+I waited until the last minute to book a truck to help with the move, so we had to drive further to get it, wasting valuable time on the road instead of packing.
+And we didn’t ask for help, so we were doing most of the packing and loading ourselves—with four children in tow.

 Declutter and Organize